MarioDena/sql-challenge/README.md

 ## Challenge Instructions

 This project utilizes Data Engineering and Data Analysis to build a SQL database of employees of a corporation called Pewlett Hackard from the 1980s and 1990s.
 There are six CSV files holding the data of employees.
-The SQL tables were designed and the data in the CSVs were successfully imported into a SQL database.
+The SQL tables need to be designed and the data in the CSVs were successfully imported into a SQL database.

 ## Data Engineering